mimikgit/cocoapod-MIMIKEdgeClientContentCache/README.md

 For Linux support or any other questions please [contact mimik support](https://developer.mimik.com/support/)

-## Example application on Test Flight
+## Content Caching Example application on Test Flight
-An example app showing the MIMIKEdgeClientContentCache library in action can be downloaded from this [Test Flight](https://testflight.apple.com/join/uLCPNxls) public link.
+A content caching example app showing the MIMIKEdgeClientContentCache library in action can be downloaded from this [Test Flight](https://testflight.apple.com/join/uLCPNxls) public link.

 You can find out more about the example application in [README-Example-App-Test-Flight](https://github.com/mimikgit/cocoapod-MIMIKEdgeClientContentCache/blob/main/README-Example-App-Test-Flight.md)

 Please note that in order to use the example application you will have setup a Content Caching Gateway as described here: [Requirements](#Requirements).

 ## Author